 Author: David Brown

 David has extensive experience in foreign exchange markets after multiple roles at investment banks and fintech startups in London and Sydney.
 He founded the BER platform with the goal of providing Retail and SME customers access to the same exchange rate transparency and competition previously only available to larger institutions.
 BER is now the leading specialist FX comparison website in Australia and a growing list of countries.
+You can get in touch with me via email at or via the contact page

 There are a number of cost components to making and receiving international payments, most of which are far from transparent to customers: